 - 🍦 For ice cream sandwiches, let cookies cool completely before pairing them with your favorite ice cream.

 - 🌈 Experiment with the kind of sprinkles you use.
-Chocolate sprinkles work, as do pastels and all kind of shades if you want to create a certain aesthetic!
+Chocolate sprinkles work, as do pastels and all kind of shades if you want to create a certain aesthetic.

-📖 Step-by-Step Instructions
+📖 Step-by-Step Instructions for these Chocolate Sprinkle Cookies

 After melting your butter, let it cool for about 10 minutes while you preheat your oven to 350°F.